serailaction/serailaction.github.io/_posts/2016-02-18-Local-Meet-The-Manager-Sessions.md

 Come prepared with good questions, and please share any feedback with us so it can be tweeted or put into an article!

-(I've asked for clarification on the two MtM sessions on the 23rd to check it isn't a typo)
+UPDATE: There are two sessions on the 23rd, that will be covered by two sets of Southeastern management teams.

 NOTE: these are in addition to the normal sessions listed here: [http://www.southeasternrailway.co.uk/contact-us/meet-the-manager/](http://www.southeasternrailway.co.uk/contact-us/meet-the-manager/)